-81 The dominant theme of atonement in the Book of Revelation, expressed through its liturgical symbolism, merely subordinates, but does not invalidate, the exodus imagery in the text.
-In this way the full significance of the final messianic redemption is conveyed-a redemption (exodus typology) from sin through divine reconciliation (atonement).
+80 The dominant theme of atonement in Revelation, expressed through its liturgical symbolism, merely subordinates, but does not invalidate, the exodus imagery in the text.
+In this way the full significance of the final messianic redemption is conveyed: it is a redemption (exodus typology) from sin through divine reconciliation (atonement).